When Do I Need to Get a Colonoscopy?

 COLON CANCER SCREENINGS CAN BE LIFE SAVING.
 IS IT TIME FOR YOURS?

-Colon cancer diagnoses under age 50 are on the rise, it’s more important than ever to address your concerns and get your screenings on time.
+Colon cancer diagnoses for people under age 50 are on the rise, it’s more important than ever to address your concerns and get your screenings on time.
 A colonoscopy is the most effective form of colon cancer screening that is available to patients today.
-Unlike other forms of cancer screenings which can only detect a problem, colorectal screening with a colonoscopy can prevent colon cancer by allowing doctors to detect and remove precancerous lesions — or polyps — during the examination.
+Unlike other forms of cancer screenings which can only detect a problem, colorectal screening with a colonoscopy can prevent colon cancer by allowing gastroenterologists to detect and remove precancerous lesions — or polyps — during the examination.

 With colon cancer being so prominent yet preventable through colonoscopies, you may be wondering when you should schedule an appointment with a colonoscopy doctor.
-At Northeastern Gastroenterology Associates, our team of doctors and gastroenterology specialists is committed to spreading awareness about colorectal cancer and the importance of colon cancer screenings.
-If you haven’t had a colonoscopy before, we know how daunting the procedure can seem at first.
+At Northeastern Gastroenterology Associates, our team of doctors and gastroenterology specialists in Honesdale, PA is committed to spreading awareness about colorectal cancer and the importance of colon cancer screenings.
+If you haven’t had a colonoscopy before, we know how daunting this procedure can seem at first.
 Fortunately, we put together a guide to help you better understand the procedure and determine when you’ll need to schedule your colonoscopy with your doctor.

 Colon Cancer by the Numbers